-The goals of the SENCER-ISE II are to:
+The goals of the SENCER-ISE are to:

 - Form partnerships between higher education and informal science education professionals around compelling civic issues and examine whether these partnerships can bring about a transformation in STEM educational practices,